 As when a giant dies.

 This surely is the spirit that should permeate our entire lives.

 My simple unskilled diagram is just the beginnings of my latest attempt to bring that about and realise its full potential in my life as a Bahá’í.
 It works for me but I can quite see that it might not do the trick for anyone else.
-I have put it as the home screen in my mobile phone, so every time I open it I'm reminded of how I wish to be.
+Since I first wrote this post I have added the mindful-eye logo I use to the compass.
+I have put it as the home screen in my mobile phone, so every time I open it I’m reminded of how I wish to be.
 Preparing my mind in this way seems to attract opportunities to be helpful in small ways.
 Or maybe it just makes me more able to spot them and respond when they happen.
 Whatever the reason it has made my few small kindnesses that bit more likely.

 Enjoy the talk on vulnerability.